djhsgfjk/modal-windows-project/README.md

 ### Description

 At the moment, the application represents a page with a button which, when clicked, opens a modal window that displays a random image with coffee.
-The image is requested from an open API https://coffee.alexflipnote.dev/
+The image is requested from an [open third party API](https://coffee.alexflipnote.dev/)

-Application architecture is MVC.
+Application architecture - MVC.
+CSS class naming methodology - [BEM](https://getbem.com/).

 ### Stack